Oh my sweet,

 I remember the way you moved me to courage, weeks after, deciding to intentionally intersect with the natural course.
 A leap of faith, followed by an even greater leap of faith – letting go of you and trusting the universe.

-I did, I truly did let go of you.
-In exception to a powerful kundalini practice, where once again, you rudely showed up into my awareness, my memory, feeling real as ever.
+I truly did let go of the thought of you.
+In exception to a powerful kundalini yoga practice, where once again, you rudely showed up into my awareness, my memory.. feeling real as ever.

 Weeks passed, and I turned the page with gratitude.

 I remember, it was a Thursday, the ink was still fresh on my wrist.
-A tattoo whim to remind me of a powerful sight of death to come.
-I didn’t know what was to come, I simply knew I had to remember it.
+A tattoo whim to remind me of a powerful insight of death to come.

 I remember looking at my phone, confused, who was this person contacting me?
 Repeatedly.
-In different means.
+Multiple texts.
+Facebook friend request.
+Facebook messages.